jfet97/andreasimonecostadotdev/content/posts/What the heck are reverse mapped types?.en.md

 ## Introduction

 Reverse mapped types are a powerful yet little-known feature of TypeScript that allow us to set interesting constraints on the values of a type.
-They are specifically a mechanism for inferring a function's type parameters from values; there's no equivalent at a pure type level.
+They are mainly a mechanism for inferring a function's type parameters from values; however, the same inference steps can be performed at the type level using the `infer` keyword.
 The purpose of this article is to serve as a comprehensive guide to reverse mapped types, explaining what they are and how they can be used.
 Various references to the compiler source code will be made in order to provide a deeper understanding of the topic.

 Let's take a simple generic function like the following: